yugabyte/yugabyte-db/docs/content/latest/cdc/change-data-capture.md

 ### Snapshot support

-Initially, if you create a stream for a particular table which already contains some records, the stream takes a snapshot of the table, and streams all the data that resides in the table.
+Initially, if you create a stream for a particular table that already contains some records, the stream takes a snapshot of the table, and streams all the data that resides in the table.
 After the snapshot of the whole table is completed, YugabyteDB starts streaming the changes that would be made to the table.

 Note that the snapshot feature uses a GFlag `cdc_snapshot_batch_size`, the default value for which is 250.
 This is the number of records included per batch in response to an internal call to get the snapshot; if the table contains a very large amount of data, you may need to increase this value to reduce the amount of time it takes to stream the complete snapshot.

-### Running the Debezium connector

-See the [Debezium connector](../integrations/cdc/debezium-for-cdc) documentation for details on how to run with the Debezium connector.
+Note that you can also choose not to take a snapshot by modifying the configuration for [Debezium](#debezium-connector-for-yugabytedb)

 ### Limitations

 * YCQL tables are not currently supported.
 Issue [11320](https://github.com/yugabyte/yugabyte-db/issues/11320).
 * DROP and TRUNCATE commands are not supported.
 If a user tries to issue these commands on a table while a stream ID is there for the table, the server might crash, the behaviour is unstable.
 Issues for TRUNCATE [10010](https://github.com/yugabyte/yugabyte-db/issues/10010) and DROP [10069](https://github.com/yugabyte/yugabyte-db/issues/10069).
 * If a stream ID is created, and after that a new table is created, the existing stream ID is not able to stream data from the newly created table.
 The user needs to create a new stream ID.
 Issue [10921](https://github.com/yugabyte/yugabyte-db/issues/10921)
-* A single stream cannot be used to stream data for both YSQL and YCQL namespaces and keyspaces respectively - [GitHub #10131](https://github.com/yugabyte/yugabyte-db/issues/10131)
+* A single stream can only be used to stream data from one namespace only.

 In addition, CDC support for the following features will be added in upcoming releases:

 * Tablet splitting support is tracked in issue [10935](https://github.com/yugabyte/yugabyte-db/issues/10935)
 * Point In Time Recovery (PITR) support is tracked in issue [10938](https://github.com/yugabyte/yugabyte-db/issues/10938)
-* Savepoints support is tracked in issue [10936](https://github.com/yugabyte/yugabyte-db/issues/10936)
+* Transaction savepoints support is tracked in issue [10936](https://github.com/yugabyte/yugabyte-db/issues/10936)